ml-explore/mlx-examples/llms/mlx_lm/LORA.md

 {"text": "This is an example for the model."}
 ```

-Note other keys will be ignored by the loader.
+Note, other keys will be ignored by the loader.

 ## Memory Issues